1. How do adult artists get approved to participate in the festival?

-8. I’m not an artist, how can I get involved?
+12. I’m not an artist, how can I get involved?

 There are plenty of ways to get involved in the festival.
 The easiest way of course if to attend, enjoy the artworks and interact with the artists.
 You can also donate to help keep the festival going, become a sponsor, or volunteer your time to come down and get your hands dirty with us!
 To learn more about these way of participating, visit the Join Us section of the site.

-9. How long do the artworks take to create?
+13. How long do the artworks take to create?

 That depends on the size of the artwork and the number of people working on it, as well as the quality of the surface and complexity of the design.
-The festival gives artists 3 full days to complete a 10’ x 10’ painting.
-Larger artworks can take upwards of 6 days.
-Students usually work in teams and will complete their work in one day, and our Future Madonnari children usually complete their pieces in under 60 minutes.
+The festival gives artists 3 full days to complete roughly a 12’ x 12’ painting.
+The larger 3D paintings can take upwards of 6 days.
+The Guinness World Record will take 2 weeks to complete with hundred of volunteers and over 25 artists working full time.
+Students usually work in teams and will complete their work in one day, sometimes two.
+Children usually complete a 2′ x 2′ pieces in under 60 minutes.

-11. I see artists walking on their artworks when they are creating them.
+14. I see artists walking on their artworks when they are creating them.
 Does this damage the artworks?

 Yes, care must be taken when walking on or around the artwork.
 The public walk is not allowed to walk on the artwork during the festival.
 To complete the artwork, it is sometimes necessary for an artists to walk on their work but they use caution at all times

 15. Do any pavement artists live in the area?